goodcalc/sig-fig/README.md

 You can change the HTML and CSS to make the calculator fit into the style of your site.

-Do not remove the copyright "<a rel="follow" href="https://goodcalculators.com/sig-fig-significant-figures-calculator/">Good Calculators: Significant Figures Calculator</a>"
+Do not remove the copyright "<b>Good Calculators: Significant Figures Calculator</b>"

 Copyright belongs to goodcalculators.com